microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![Insert step](./Media/MergeInsertStep.png)

 1. To return a list of the column names in our table, we'll complete the following steps below.
-    1. In the formula bar wrap the current #"Removed columns"" value with the [Table.ColumnNames()](https://docs.microsoft.com/powerquery-m/table-columnnames) function as displayed below.
+    1. In the formula bar wrap the current #"Removed columns"" identifier value with the [Table.ColumnNames()](https://docs.microsoft.com/powerquery-m/table-columnnames) function as displayed below.
     1. Upon pressing **Enter** to complete the formula, select the **Switch to data preview** to view our results.

     ``` powerquery-m